juiproject/jui-stack/README.md

 ## Overview

 JUI is a Java to JavaScript suite of libraries and tools for building web UI's in Java.
 It has its origins in [GWT](https://www.gwtproject.org/) however has been largely decoupled from this is it heads towards becoming a standalone platform.
-JUI does continue to employ the GWT compiler as it remains mature and relevant (with the intention of continuing to do so as long as is feasible; this is currently being mainted under the [GWT Project](https://github.com/gwtproject/gwt)).
+JUI does continue to employ the GWT compiler as it remains mature and relevant (with the intention of continuing to do so as long as is feasible; this is currently being maintained under the [GWT Project](https://github.com/gwtproject/gwt)).

-## Documentation

-Comprehensive usage documentation is provided (see [Documentation](https://juiproject.github.io/jui-stack/#/)) to guide you through learning JUI from a simple getting started tutorial through to detailed and targeted lessons.

-The rest of this document outlines the structure of the overall JUI project itself

 ## Libraries